63 releases (34 stable)

 The keychain-rs project contains a sample application (keyring-cli) and a sample library (ios).

 The ios library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness such as the one found in this project.
-While the library can be compiled and linked to on macOS as well, doing so doesn't provide any advantages over using the crate directly.

 Client Testing

 This crate comes with a mock credential store that can be used by clients who want to test without accessing the native platform store.
 The mock store is cross-platform and allows mocking errors as well as successes.
+See the developer docs for details.

 Extensibility

-This crate allows clients to "bring their own credential store" by providing traits that clients can implement.
+This crate allows clients to bring their own credential store by providing traits that clients can implement.
 See the developer docs for details.

 Platforms